Overview

 Numbers may not sum up due to rounding.

-Singapore’s population is ageing rapidly, with low fertility rates and longer life expectancies.
+The proportion of our citizen population aged 65 years and above is rising, and at a faster pace compared to the last decade.
 Large cohorts of “baby boomers” have begun entering the post-65 age range (Chart 3).
-The proportion of citizens aged 65 and above has increased from 11.1% in 2012 to 18.4% in 2022.
-By 2030, around 1 in 4 citizens (23.8%) will be aged 65 & above.
+Currently, 61.0 per cent of citizens are aged 20-64 years.
+This proportion has decreased from 64.9 per cent in 2013.
+Conversely, the proportion of citizens aged 65 and above has increased from 11.7 per cent in 2013 to 19.1 per cent in 2023.
+By 2030, around 1 in 4 citizens (24.1 per cent) will be aged 65 & above (Chart 4).

-Chart 3: Citizen population by broad age groups, as at June 2022
+Chart 3: Citizen population by broad age groups, as at June 2023 Source: Department of Statistics

 Source: Department of Statistics